This article will answer common questions parents and carers ask about teenagers and depression.

 - not performing as usual at school or extracurricular activities

 - a decreased interest in activities that were previously important to them.

 What is the difference between adult and teenage depression?

-While many of the signs of depression in teens are similar, there are some specific things to look out for in teens that differ from depression in adults.
-For example:
+While many of the signs of depression are similar in both teens and adults, there are some differences.
+Specific things to look out for in teens include:

 - anger or irritability, which is often the predominant emotion in teenage depression, rather than the overwhelming sadness seen in adults

-- oversensitivity to criticism or rejection, due to the extreme feelings of worthlessness
+- oversensitivity to criticism or rejection, due to their extreme feelings of worthlessness

 - selective withdrawal, rather than complete isolation – teens tend to withdraw from some people, such as parents and some social groups, but keep up at least some friendships